-7.10.3 Changes in the Examining Committee The Associate Dean of Graduate Programs must also approve changes to the membership of the examining committee.
+7.10.3 Changes in the Examining Committee The Dean of Graduate Programs must also approve changes to the membership of the examining committee.
 No changes shall be made to the examining committee after the dissertation is distributed by the Office of Research and Graduate Programs to the committee for examination.
 Should the dissertation not be submitted for examination within 12 months after the appointment of the examining committee, the committee appointment will lapse and a new appointment shall be necessary.

-7.10.4 Approval For Advancement to the Oral ExaminationThe Office of Research and Graduate Programs must receive all examiners' reports at least two weeks prior to the intended date of the oral examination.
+7.10.4 Approval For Advancement to the Oral Examination The Office of Research and Graduate Programs must receive all examiners' reports at least two weeks prior to the intended date of the oral examination.

-7.10.5 Guidelines For Advancement to the Oral Examination When considering the candidate's advancement to the final oral examination, the committee of internal examiners may wish to use the following guidelines:
+7.10.5 Guidelines For Advancement to the Oral Examination When considering the candidate's advancement to the final oral examination, the doctoral supervisory committee members may wish to use the following guidelines:

-- If all the reports judge the dissertation to be satisfactory, advancement to the oral examination should be automatic.
-The Office of Research and Graduate Programs shall send copies of all reports to each internal dissertation examiner and also to the candidate. - b.
-If one or more of the reports judge the dissertation to need major revisions, the Office of Research and Graduate Programs shall send copies of all the reports to each internal dissertation examiner and the Graduate Program Chair.
+If all the reports judge the dissertation to be satisfactory, advancement to the oral examination should be automatic.
+The Office of Research and Graduate Programs shall send copies of all reports to each doctoral supervisory committee member and also to the candidate.

+- b.
+If one or more of the reports judge the dissertation to need major revisions, the Office of Research and Graduate Programs shall send copies of all the reports to doctoral supervisory committee member and the Graduate Program Chair.
 Two copies of all the reports are sent to the supervisor who shall provide one copy to the candidate.
-The committee of internal examiners should strive to provide the supervisor and the candidate with specific advice about the nature and scope of the revisions required and any other pertinent matters (such as the time that should elapse before the dissertation will be accepted for reconsideration). - c.
-If the internal examiners judge an unfavorable report by an external examiner to be unwarranted, they may recommend, through the Graduate Program Chair, that the Associate Dean of Graduate Programs submit the dissertation to a second external examiner.
+The doctoral supervisory committee members should strive to provide the supervisor and the candidate with specific advice about the nature and scope of the revisions required and any other pertinent matters (such as the time that should elapse before the dissertation will be accepted for reconsideration). - c.
+If the doctoral supervisory committee members judge an unfavorable report by an external examiner to be unwarranted, they may recommend, through the Graduate Program Chair, that the Dean of Graduate Programs submit the dissertation to a second external examiner.